ericoporto/ags-manual-wiki/SystemLimits.md

 - There is a total overall limit on the number of functions that can be exported by all plugins added together, which in theory it would be possible for a single plugin to exceed.
 It's in the region of a couple of hundred though, so it shouldn't be an issue.
 It wouldn't be too difficult to increase, if the need arose.

 We are working on removing existing limitations in the AGS, so some of the remaining restrictions might be loosened or eliminated in the following updates.

-### Changelog of lifted limits

-AGS v3.6:
-- Audio channels number increased from 8 to 16.
-- Increased Room Objects limit to 256 (was 40).
-- 20 screen overlays at a time lifted
-- Removed limit of simultaneous Button animations (was 15).
-- Removed limit of Character followers (was 30).

-AGS v3.5
-- packed sprites file (acsprset.spr) lifted from 2 GB limit
-- Imported sprites count limit raised from 30000 to 90000
-- Total number of sprites in game (includes both imported and Dynamic Sprites) lifted to around 2 billions of dynamic sprites
-- Font count limit of 30 removed
-- length limit on the Button lifted from 50 character
-- length limit on TextBox lifted from 200 lines
-- ListBox item count limit lifted from 200
-- hidden limit for DoOnceOnly token length lifted from 200 characters